Should I provide a recorded statement to the insurance company regarding my accident or injury?

 To reduce claims paid, the insurance company must refuse many claims made.
 To do this, company employees will look for reasons to deny your claim and they may use your recorded statement for this purpose.
 How?

 - Insurance company employees will compare the statement you gave them with other statements you have made, including statements you gave an investigating police officer or statements you made during your deposition in a lawsuit arising from the accident.
-Where they find inconsistencies in your multiple statements, and this is not unusual when someone tells the story of his accident more than once, the company could claim you lied and may deny your claim as a result.
+Where they find inconsistencies in your multiple statements — and this is not unusual when someone tells the story of his accident more than once, sometimes weeks or months apart — the company will claim you lied.
+The company may deny your claim as a result.

 - Insurance company employees will ask questions worded in such a way that they could trap or trick you into responses that hurt your case.
 You may not even realize this is happening at the time.
 They may try to push or bully you into agreeing to facts you aren’t certain are completely accurate.
 You respond “I guess so” just to get the questioner off your back.
 Unfortunately, that “I guess so” can come back to haunt you later.

 - Insurance company employees may lead you into making statements that make it sound as though you remember less than you really do.
 Before they even begin to record you, they may say things like “I guess it all happened really fast.
 It probably seemed like a blur.
 You probably were pretty shaken up afterward.
 Makes it difficult to remember exactly what happened, doesn’t it?”
 The result is that you may make statements that sound like you don’t really remember what happened.

 The bottom line is that you should never give a recorded statement to an insurance company representative without the advice and guidance of an attorney.
 You are under no legal obligation to provide them with any statement at all.
 When you turn down the representative’s request, be courteous but firm.
 No matter how friendly or personable they may be when they’re talking to you, always keep in mind that they are employees of the insurance company and represent only its interests—not yours.